Lakanal House fire

 The Lakanal House fire occurred in a tower block on 3 July 2009 in Camberwell, London.
-Six people were killed, and at least twenty injured, when a high-rise fire, caused by a faulty television set, developed and spread through a number of flats in the twelve-storey building.
+Six people were killed, and at least 20 injured, when a high-rise fire, caused by a faulty television set, developed and spread through a number of flats in the twelve-storey building.

 Background

 Lakanal House (named after the French politician and educational pioneer Joseph Lakanal) is a 14-storey tower block that forms part of the Sceaux Gardens Estate, Camberwell.
 It contains 98 flats, and is 137 ft 6 in high.
 The building dates from 1959.
 It is made up of two-bedroom maisonettes of a two-storey interlocking design.
 The flats are entered from the right or left side of a central access corridor.
 On the access level, there are two bedrooms and a bathroom.
 There are stairs to the upper level where a lounge and kitchen stretch across the full width of the block.
 This means that the lounge for each flat is above one of the bedrooms of that flat and one of the bedrooms of the flat on the opposite side of the access corridor.
 The flats were built with fire exits from the lounge and the kitchen to 'exit balconies' on either side of the building, and also a fire exit from the largest bedroom into the central access corridor, separate from the front door.

-Southwark Council stated that it had recently spent £3.5 million on refurbishment to meet current fire safety standards.
+Southwark Council stated following the fire that it had recently spent £3.5 million on refurbishment to meet current fire safety standards.